 Is a Liberal Arts Major Right for You?

 If you feel passionate about a subject outside of the liberal arts, your choice of major may be clear.
-But if you’re undecided, a major in the liberal arts is a good choice because it doesn’t set limits on what you can explore.
+But if you’re undecided, and you wonder why a liberal arts degree?
+A major in the liberal arts is a good choice because it doesn’t set limits on what you can explore.